Abu Zubaydah v Poland

 INTERIGHTS, together with partner lawyers, launched legal action in Poland on behalf of Abu Zubaydah, the first victim of the CIA’s experimental torture programme, regarding crimes committed in the CIA’s secret prison in Stare Kiejkuty, Poland.

-Working with Polish lawyer Bartlomiej Jankowski, Reprieve and Zubaydah’s U.S. lawyers Joseph Margulies and Brent Mickum, INTERIGHTS is undertaking a legal battle to hold officials accountable for their contribution to the CIA’s extraordinary rendition and enhanced interrogation programme.
+Working with Polish lawyer Bartlomiej Jankowski, Reprieve and Zubaydah’s U.S. lawyers Joseph Margulies and Brent Mickum, INTERIGHTS has begun a legal battle to hold officials accountable for their contribution to the CIA’s extraordinary rendition and enhanced interrogation programme.

 In December 2010, Mr. Jankowski filed two applications for Zubaydah providing official notification of crimes committed against him while he was held by the CIA in Poland, and requesting that Abu Zubaydah be formally recognised as a victim in the ongoing investigation into abuse of office by Polish officials, and any criminal investigations that may follow.
 As an indication of the strength and seriousness of the claims presented, the Polish prosecutor recognised Abu Zubaydah as a victim within weeks and joined him as a party to the investigation.